Fort-Bonnitar/Unreal-Engine-Plugin-Updater/README.md

 ## Convert to Executable

-To convert your Python script into an executable (.exe) file, follow these steps:
+To convert the Python script into an executable (.exe) file, follow these steps:

 ### 1. Install PyInstaller